diegargon/monnet/README.md

 MonNet is currently in an early version. issues may arise between versions.
 Compatibility is not guaranteed.

-Since Monnet is becoming more complex, i working in rewrite nearly all code, beware.
+Since Monnet is becoming more complex, i'm working in rewrite nearly all code, beware.

 I started implementing Ansible as a replacement for phpseclib as a method to connect to and retrieve data from hosts, automate installations and other tasks

 ## Breaking/Mayor changes

-* MonNet no uses the CRON scripts anymore, now MoNet Gateway is in charge, so the two CRON scripts need to be removed.
+* MonNet no uses the CRON scripts anymore, now MonNet Gateway is in charge, so the two CRON scripts need to be removed.

 # Features